relativitydev/transfer-api-samples/README.md

 </details>

 #### Upload and Download Job TransferRequest
-When defining a `TransferRequest` object to support transfer jobs, `TransferPath` objects are *never* supplied to the request because the whole point of using a job is to manage large transfer requests.
-If the request consisted of 20M files, the memory and CPU overhead would be excessive if all 20M objects had to be constructed.
+When defining a `TransferRequest` object to support transfer jobs, `TransferPath` objects are *never* added to the request as this responsibility is handled by the transfer job.
+Among the available overloads, the `ForUploadJob()` and `ForDownloadJob()` methods accept a target path and `TransferContext` object.

-Only the target path and `TransferContext` object are passed to the `ForUploadJob()` and `ForDownloadJob()` methods respectively.

 ```csharp
 // Create a job-based upload transfer request.